-The free OKR template with PPP and KPI tracker in Google Sheets
+The Free OKR template with PPP and KPI manager for small startup teams in Google Sheets

 I love making tools founders will love because it helps them kick ass.
 I thought about how startups work, how staff thinks (ie hate lots of sheets) and what automations would add a lot of value.
 Then I made this sheet for you.

 As a founder, or proactive thinking startup staff looking to get noticed, you got here for a reason.
 You see or feel a problem and are thinking about doing something about it.
 That problem varies a little, but it has the same characteristics:

 - No one really knows what people are working on and why